How Does a Steadicam Work? Unveiling the Magic Behind Smooth Shots

 How does a steadicam work in a video shoot?

 And what is a steadicam in the first place?
 What is a steadicam shot?
+How does a steadicam work to achieve smooth, stable footage?
 How do you balance and use a steadicam?
 What is the difference between steadicam and a similar video camera stabilizer, the gimbal?

 Let's get to know these and more about this camera stabilizer called, the steadicam.